CorpulentAxolotl/ComplexPhysics/README.md

 # ComplexPhysics
+like simple physics, except on steroids, shit actually gets cool
+#---------------
-like simple physics, except on steroids, shit actually gets cool\n most of these use NVIDIA's CUDA for GPU code
+most of these use NVIDIA's CUDA for GPU code